iansinnott/express-middleware-lecture/README.md

 });
 ```

 Using middlware syntax and manually checking the request method is of course more verbose, and certainly not what you want to do in practice.
-But it's important to realize that Express routes and express middleware ware actually on in the same.
+But it's important to realize that Express routes and Express middleware ware actually on in the same.
 This is why, as mentioned in the docs and above...

 > An Express application is essentially a series of middleware calls.